 Share menu, which can be clicked at the top right of your page.
 On mobile, click the arrow icon at the top right for the same options.

-From Engineeringmeans everyone in this teamspace has access to this page.
+Everyone at Engineeringmeans everyone in the teamspace has access to this page.

 More people with accessare members and guests with access for other reasons, like being in a specific group.